-Lincoln man indicted for manslaughter in off-road crash last year
+Lincoln man indicted for manslaughter in 2017 off-road crash

 Updated:

-A Lincoln man was indicted Wednesday by the Penobscot County grand jury for manslaughter in connection with an off-road vehicle rollover last year that left a woman dead, according to the Penobscot County district attorney’s office.
+A Lincoln man was indicted Wednesday by the Penobscot County grand jury for manslaughter in connection with an off-road vehicle rollover last year that left a woman dead, according to the Penobscot County district district attorney.

 Abigail K. Fiske, 19, of Millinocket died at the scene on the WARP Road, the spokesman for the Maine Warden Service said last year.